 After years of determined advocacy, a missing link in Auckland’s eastern cycling network is finally being delivered.
-Auckland Transport has confirmed it will proceed with the Merton Road West cycle lanes (read their update).
+Auckland Transport (AT) has confirmed it will proceed with the Merton Road West cycle lanes (read their update).
 It’s a decision that reflects the clear support of the wider community, even in the face of opposition from the majority of the Ōrākei Local Board.

 Special credit goes to Bike Eastern Suburbs, whose tireless efforts kept this project on the agenda and ensured local voices were heard.